Groom Lake, Nevada

 Getting There From Las Vegas

-Rachel is about 2.5 hours from Las Vegas by car.
-Take US-95 north to Nevada 373, then Route 375 north.
-The drive through Amargosa Valley toward Beatty is itself worthwhile — Death Valley Junction, the Furnace Creek area, and the ghost towns in this corridor make a full day’s itinerary possible.
+Rachel is about 2.5 hours from Las Vegas.
+Take US-95 north through Amargosa Valley to Nevada 373, then north on Route 375.
+The drive through Amargosa Valley toward Beatty passes Death Valley Junction, ghost towns, and some of the most genuinely empty landscape in the continental US.

 Fill up with fuel before leaving the Las Vegas metro area or at Amargosa Valley.
-Cell coverage is minimal on Route 375.
+Cell coverage on Route 375 is essentially nonexistent.
+Carry water, a spare tire, and snacks.
+Spring and autumn are the most comfortable seasons; summer temperatures on the open highway run well above 40 degrees Celsius.